Euwallacea fornicatus: Taxonomy

+Euwallacea fornicatus is a species complex consisting of multiple cryptic species of ambrosia beetles (Coleoptera: Curculionidae: Scolytinae: Xyleborini), known as an invasive species in California, Israel, South Africa, and Western Australia.

 Even though several taxa were historically synonymized under the name E. fornicatus due to morphological similarity, some of these taxa differ in terms of economic severity and host preferences.
 As such, Euwallacea fornicatus is typically considered a species complex, with several clades that occur in separate regions of Southeast Asia and develop in different hosts.
 Early phylogenetic work using the DNA mitochondrial gene COI suggested that there were three major clades classified as E. fornicatus, supporting the idea of at least three different species with phylogeographic boundaries within the species complex.
 Later work (in 2018) resolved that there were actually four major lineages, one containing "true" E. fornicatus, another bearing the resurrected name Euwallacea fornicatior, another bearing the resurrected name Euwallacea whitfordiodendrus, and another that had not been named previously, and newly described as Euwallacea kuroshio.

 The first two clades, both commonly called the tea shot hole borer, are E. fornicatus and E. fornicatior; these are originally from southern Southeast Asia and introduced into Hawaii and Florida.
 The third clade is thought to originate from a more northern range in Southeast Asia and to have since been introduced into Los Angeles, California, Israel and South Africa.
 This clade has been given the common name polyphagous shot hole borer in reference to the very broad host range, and contains E. whitfordiodendrus.
 It has been severely affecting avocado trees in association with several Fusarium species.
-The fourth clade, the Kuroshio shot hole borer, is believed to have originated in the Pacific Islands and has since been introduced into San Diego county, California, and contains E. kuroshio.Kasson, M.T.; O’Donnell, K.; Rooney, A.; Sink, S.; Ploetz, R.; Ploetz, J.N.; et al., 2013.
-An inordinate fondness for Fusarium: phylogenetic diversity of fusaria cultivated by ambrosia beetles in the genus Euwallacea on avocado and other plant hosts.
-Fungal Genetic Biology 56, 147–157.
-Its impact has impacted many trees in San Diego County, as far south as the Tijuana River Valley Regional Park.
-Multiple populations of species in the E. fornicatus complex have been introduced throughout the world, causing different damage in each region where they have been introduced.
+The fourth clade, the Kuroshio shot hole borer, is believed to have originated in the Pacific Islands and has since been introduced into San Diego county, California, and contains E. kuroshio.
+Its has impacted many trees in San Diego County, as far south as the Tijuana River Valley Regional Park.

-A fundamental problem remains that the morphological variation within the species of each clade is great enough that there is no character or even combination of characters that can be uniquely used for reliable visual identification of the different taxa; however, their DNA sequences differ by from 11-15%, and appear to be far more reliable for identification.
-Given that past research has generally assumed a single species was being studied, it is hoped that DNA analyses can now be applied to specimens from earlier studies to identify, post facto, which actual species were being examined, so as to better understand the biology of the different lineages.
+A fundamental problem remains that the morphological variation within the species of each clade is great enough that there is no character or even combination of characters that can be uniquely used for reliable visual identification of the different taxa; however, their DNA sequences differ by 11–15%, and appear to be far more reliable for identification.
+Given that research until 2018 has generally assumed a single species was being studied, it is hoped that DNA analyses can now be applied to specimens from earlier studies to identify, post facto, which actual species were being examined, so as to better understand the biology of the different lineages.